alexgheorg/alexgheorg.github.io/about.markdown

 - Identified, analyzed, and responded to security events and incidents.

-### Data Analytics Bootcamp, FastFutures, 2023
+### Data Analytics Bootcamp FastFutures  Oct 2023 - Dec 2023

 - Collaborated with a team of nine to build a mock proposal for investment on a portable EV batteryand pitched it to a panel of investors who claimed they would have invested in the project.
 We covered unit economics, go-to-market, and data-driven decision-making in the presentation.

 - Conducted exploratory data analysis and data visualisation.

-### Safety Data Analyst, Sciformix, Bucharest,       2 years
+### Safety Data Analyst in Pharmacovigilance Sciformix Bucharest  2 years

 - Documented and reported adverse events and product quality complaints, ensuring compliance withregulatory requirements.

 - Prepared comprehensive aggregate safety reports, providing a consolidated view of safetyinformation for regulatory submissions.

-- Developed and maintained bilingual documentation in English and Spanish, facilitating effectivecommunication and collaboration with international stakeholders.
+- Developed and maintained bilingual documentation in English and Spanish, facilitating effective communication and collaboration with international stakeholders.

 - Achieved and sustained a 99% success rate, highlighting a commitment to accuracy, efficiency, andadherence to quality standards.